stijsseling/community-widgets/widgets/wud-monitor-by-panonim/README.md

 # What's Up Docker Monitor v1.1

-This widget uses WUD api.
-It fetches all the containers and displayes them in Glance.
-It checks if container needs an update and displayes it.
-You can also decided if you want to toggle displaying all the container or only one's that needs an update.
+This widget uses the WUD API.
+It fetches all containers and displays them in Glance.
+It checks if a container needs an update and displays that information.
+You can also decide whether you want to toggle displaying all containers or only the ones that need an update.

-**Note:** In newest update WUD Monitor change api fetching from `POST` to `GET`, because many people complained about long waiting times.
-If you don't like this change change code as shown below.
-What's the diffrence?
-Widget now relays on WUD to update the api instead of forcing it, so now updating the information will be slower.
+**Note:** In the newest update, WUD Monitor changed API fetching from `POST` to `GET` because many users complained about long waiting times.
+If you don’t like this change, you can revert it using the code shown below.
 ```txt
 url: http://${WUD_URL}/api/containers/watch
 method: POST
 ```
+**What’s the difference?** The widget now relies on WUD to update the API instead of forcing it, so updating the information may be slower.

-To toggle showing all containers, you need to set the variable `$showAll` to `true`.
+To toggle showing all containers, set the variable `$showAll` to `true`.
 You can do this by changing the line `{{ $showAll := false }}` in the code to `{{ $showAll := true }}`.
-Setting it to true will also make sure that images needing an update will be displayed on top.
-This will display all containers, regardless of whether they need an update or not.
+Setting it to true also ensures that images needing an update will be displayed on top.
+This will show all containers, whether they need an update or not.

-There's also a toggle to turn on/off a message indicating that all containers are Up-To-Date `{{ $hasUpdates := false }}`.
+There’s also a toggle to turn on/off a message indicating that all containers are up to date: `{{ $hasUpdates := false }}`.
 ```yaml
        - type: custom-api
          title: What's Up Docker?